 FCRA explicitly lays down that no person having a definite economic, cultural, educational social or religious programme shall accept foreign contribution without getting registered with the Central Government under FCRA.
 However, if a person is not registered with the Central Government, then the foreign contribution can be obtained subject to prior permission from the Central Government.
 The prior permission shall be valid for the foreign contribution received for the specific purpose and from the specific source from which it was obtained.

-For obtaining FCRA registration or prior permission, the following conditions for FCRA registration shall be satisfied by the applicant:
+For obtaining FCRA registration or prior permission, the following conditions for registration shall be satisfied by the applicant:

 Further, the person making the application:

 Further, the Central Government may require the applicant to furnish the Aadhaar number of all the office bearers, directors or other key functionaries (in the case of Indian citizens) or a copy of a passport or Overseas Citizen of India (OCI) card (in case of foreigners).
 This shall apply to new registration, prior permission as well as renewal of FCRA registration.
+One can apply for registration online by filing Form FC-3A with the Ministry of Home Affairs.

 Following are the FCRA compliances that shall be adhered to: